ElonSatoshi/simplex-chat/docs/guide/secret-groups.md

 - Observer: can only read messages (and delete or mark deleted the messages they sent before their role was changed).
 - Member: can send messages and delete own messages.
-- Admin: Same as member, but can delete the messages of others and remove members from the group.
+- Moderator: Same as member, but can delete the messages of others and block members for all.
+- Admin: Same as moderator, but can remove members from the group and create a group link.
 - Owner: Same as admin, but can change group preferences.

 ## Link to join group